pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 any information on how to become a member or registrar of the DOI system, or even a DOI-issuing organization.
 The most helpful information about this I found [on Wikipedia][doi], so if any registrars would like to fill me in, I'd love to know.
+CrossRef is open with [thier fee structures][crossref fees], and annual membership ranges from $275--$50,000, with incremental costs of at most
-And I've also heard that it costs around [$1]{.oldstyle} for an organization to issue each DOI. _Each DOI_!
+$1 for each member to issue each DOI. _Each DOI_!
 No wonder the culture of DOIs is built around coarse-grained research outputs.

 Of course, for a researcher, it is really easy to get a DOI.
 All you have to do is go drop your stuff in a repository!
 What's so bad about that?
 This isn't an